Schumann: Colorado Springs has ‘a hometown Jussie Smollett situation’. A look at a mayor’s alleged deception

 However, her earlier remarks echo a wider belief that justice must be impartial.
 And key to maintaining the legal system’s credibility for all in the community.

-George Brauchler, district attorney-elect for Colorado’s 23rd District, echoed this on Twitter/X.
+George Brauchler, district attorney-elect for Colorado’s 23rd District, compared this incident to another on Twitter/X.

 Both Brauchler and Watkins highlighted the need for equal justice.
 The Colorado official, granted anonymity by Rocky Mountain Voice, shared, “If the DOJ said they couldn’t indict the first black mayor of Colorado Springs, that’s a political, not a legal, decision.”